dhhruv/todo/README.md

 $ ./todo report
 dd/mm/yyyy Pending : 1 Completed : 4
 ```
 **Note: If there are arguments after report for eg. `todo report abc` then it will throw an Exception due to given specifications in the Initial README and will recommend to use `todo help`.
-Here I added a something out of the box where `todo report` will generate the pending and completed tasks of the current day so if there are completed tasks in `done.txt` of days other than current day then they won't be counted in the report of current day.**
+Here I added something out of the box where `todo report` will generate the pending and completed tasks of the current day so if there are completed tasks in `done.txt` of days other than current day then they won't be counted in the report of current day.**